react-navigation/react-navigation.github.io/docs/header-buttons.md

 ## Customizing the back button

-`StackNavigator` provides the platform-specific defaults for the back button.
+`createStackNavigator` provides the platform-specific defaults for the back button.
 On iOS this includes a label next to the button, which shows the title of the previous screen when the title fits in the available space, otherwise it says "Back".

 You can change the label behavior with `headerBackTitle` and `headerTruncatedBackTitle` ([read more](stack-navigator.html#headerbacktitle)).